We can store your Will and other important documents in our in-house secure document storage facility.

 Retrieval in person by your Enduring Power of Attorney or Administrator

-We will only release a photocopy of documents (not the originals) to your agent appointed under:
+We will only release a photocopy of other documents (not the originals) to your agent appointed under:

 - an Enduring Power of Attorney; or